 What does it mean to its customers?

 Because of this practice of introducing a varied set of fees, even as small as $5 (which is a lot for many), they lose the trust of their customers.
 Why?
 Because the charges that are levied are based on actions that don’t hold water.
 For example- debiting payment from a customer just because they do not use its online banking services is ridiculous.
-Also, penalizing a customer for not keeping a minimum balance in their accounts is cruel because of not being able to keep a minimum balance is a reflection of them being short on funds.
+Also, penalizing a customer for not keeping a minimum balance in their accounts is cruel because not being able to keep a minimum balance reflects their being short on funds.
 Burdening them with a fine is not right.

 What could BofA have done better?

-No wonder that during the Occupy Wall Street movement, activists organized protests against corruption and greed by writing an anti-foreclosure message in front of a Bank of America branch in chalk.
+No wonder activists organized protests against corruption and greed during the Occupy Wall Street movement by writing an anti-foreclosure message in front of a Bank of America branch.

 3. United Airlines

-The fact that someone spent their time and effort in creating a blog titled “screwedbyunited.blogspot.com” is a reflection of how this airlines company treats its customers.
+The fact that someone spent their time and effort in creating a blog titled “screwedbyunited.blogspot.com” is a reflection of how this airline company treats its customers.
 There are hundreds of horror stories about traveling on United Airlines on the Internet.
-These are just customers who wanted to vent while a large proportion of them would just put such bad incidents behind them.
-A simple google search would also reveal United to be one of the most attacked airlines and the ones that many users decided not to use at all after experiencing them.
+These are just customers who wanted to vent, while a large proportion of them would just put such bad incidents behind them.
+A simple Google search would also reveal United to be one of the most attacked airlines and the one many users decided not to use after experiencing them.

 How did United’s CEO react?